e3-APCSA/space-image-format-Kurt-boop/README.md

 Before beginning, make sure that you understand the expectations for the activity.

 * Who will you be working with?
 Are you allowed to work with a partner?
-In a group ofthree or four?
+In a group of three or four?
 * Among the members of your group (or with your partner), how will the implementationbe completed?
 * If you’ll be using pair programming, will your teacher be instructing you when to switch driver and navigator, or is this something that you need to keep track of?
 * What should you do if your group/pair is stuck?
 Does your teacher want you to come straight to them?
 Are you allowed to ask another group?